alibaba/bifrostui/packages/bui-core/src/DesktopDateTimePicker/index.en-US.md

 };
 ```

-### Control Popover State
+### Whether the Popup is Open

-Use `open` to control whether the date picker popover is open.
+Use `open` to control whether the date component is open.

 ```tsx
 import { DesktopDateTimePicker, Stack, Button } from '@bifrostui/react';